• Home

 Don’t rent a car when you go to Disney World – you don’t need it!

 Save on the rental, gas, AND $20 per day parking.
-If you’re flying into Orlando, and staying at a Disney World resort, you can get the Magical Express to take you to and from the airport.
-Then, Disney shuttles will take you all over Disney World for free!
+If you’re flying into Orlando, and staying at a Disney World resort, you can take Mears Connect for about $60 for two people.
+Still cheaper than paying for parking every day!

 Yay, now you can save that extra $200 you were going to spend on a rental car on Disney stuff instead!

-Check authorized budget ticket sellers, like Best of Orlando, for Disney World ticket discounts.
+Check authorized budget ticket sellers for Disney World ticket discounts.

 Yep, you can actually save money on your park tickets by buying from an authorized outside vendor.
 Crazy, right?